 To Make The Soup Broth

-- In a large pot (I use a donabe), soak the kombu in water and set it aside.
+- In a large pot (I use a donabe), soak 1 piece kombu (dried kelp) in 4 cups water and set it aside.
 To extract more flavor, you can do this step several hours in advance (up to overnight; but keep it cool or store it in the refrigerator if you live in a hot environment).

-- Check to see if there are any bones left in the salmon fillets.
+- Check to see if there are any bones left in the 2 skin-on salmon fillets.
 Remove if you find them (I use fish bone tweezers).
-Cut the fillets into 2-inch (5 cm) pieces and ½-inch thickness.
+Cut the fillets into 2-inch (5-cm) pieces and ½-inch thickness.

-- Season both sides of the salmon with salt.
+- Season both sides of the salmon with ¼ tsp Diamond Crystal kosher salt.
 Keep it refrigerated while you prepare other ingredients.

-- Peel the potatoes and cut them into quarters.
+- Peel 2 Yukon gold potatoes and cut them into quarters.
 Then soak them in water to remove starch.

-- Cut the daikon radish in quarters lengthwise, and then cut them into ⅜-inch (1 cm) slices.
+- Cut ½ lb daikon radish in quarters lengthwise, and then cut them into ⅜-inch (1-cm) slices.

-- Cut the onion into wedges and set aside.
+- Cut ½ onion into wedges and set aside.

-- Cut the corn into 4 pieces and set aside.
+- Cut 1 ear sweet corn into 4 pieces and set aside.

-- Cut half the cabbage in half (so now ¼ of the whole cabbage) and discard the core by slicing it off.
-Then cut the cabbage into 2-inch (5 cm) pieces and set aside.
+- Cut ½ head green cabbage in half (so now it‘s ¼ of the whole cabbage) and discard the core by slicing it off.
+Then cut the cabbage into 2-inch (5-cm) pieces and set aside.

-- With a vegetable peeler, remove the outer skin of the carrot.
+- With a vegetable peeler, remove the outer skin of 1 carrot.
 Then using the same peeler, continue to peel the carrot.
-Alternatively, you can slice the carrot into ½-inch (1.3 cm) thickness.
+Alternatively, you can slice the carrot into ½-inch (1.3-cm) thickness.
 Set aside.

-- Discard the bottom ends of chrysanthemum leaves.
-Cut them into 2-inch (5 cm) pieces and set them aside.
+- Discard the bottom ends of 1 bunch shungiku (chrysanthemum greens).
+Cut them into 2-inch (5-cm) pieces and set them aside.

-- Discard the stem of shiitake mushrooms.
+- Discard the stems of 4 shiitake mushrooms.
 You can add a decorative flower cut.

-- Cut the negi diagonally into ½-inch (1.3 cm) thickness.
-Cut the tofu into bite-size pieces.
+- Cut 1 Tokyo negi (naga negi; long green onion) diagonally into ½-inch (1.3-cm) thickness.
+Cut 1 medium-firm tofu (momen dofu) into bite-size pieces.

-- In a small bowl, combine miso, sake, mirin, and soy sauce and mix it all together.
+- In a small bowl, combine 5–6 Tbsp miso, 4 Tbsp sake, 2 Tbsp mirin, and 1 tsp soy sauce and mix it all together.